arjit-32/csprimer/src/content/articles/dm-3.md

 ## Visualizing with a Hasse Diagram

-A POSET is often visualized with a Hasse diagram**,** a graph where nodes (items) and edges(direct relationships without showing every indirect link) exists.
+A POSET is often visualized with a Hasse diagram, a graph where nodes (items) and edges(direct relationships without showing every indirect link) exists.

 Example: A set *{1,2,4,8}* , where aRb means *“a divides b”*